 How to set up Velocity Family Points Pooling

-- Decide who will be the beneficiary of the Points and Status Credits Pooling
+- Decide who will be the beneficiary of Family Pooling (collecting everyone else’s points and Status Credits).
+Also decide who will be the contributors.

-Another upside to Family Points Pooling is that Status Credits from everyone’s travel across the pool are combined to the beneficiary’s account.
-This means they earn status much faster—and can potentially then guest other family pool members into lounges and share other status benefits if travelling together.
+As we’ve highlighted before, Status Credits from everyone’s travel across the pool can be combined to the beneficiary’s account.
+That lucky person can earn status much faster.
+This unlocks guesting of other family members into lounges and sharing other status benefits if travelling together — including priority check-in, boarding and free Economy X extra-legroom seats for Platinum members.

-Remember that if your family member is close to a status upgrade, you may want to wait to set up pooling.
-That’s because their points/credits will automatically be given to you and they would not be able to achieve the next level.
+Remember that if your family member is close to a status upgrade, you may want to delay setting up Family Pooling.
+That’s because if their Status Credits end up with you, they won’t be able to reach the next status level themselves!
+Alternatively, you could pool to them to speed up the process.

 How to use Velocity Family Points Transfers

 Velocity Family Points Transfers are a little different to Family Points Pooling.
-They don’t require you to link your Velocity accounts on an ongoing basis to merge your balances.
+It doesn’t require you to link your Velocity accounts on an ongoing basis to consolidate points and Status Credits.

-You can make up to four transfers per year, which are free when performed online.
-There’s a minimum transfer of 5,000 points, and a maximum of 125,000 points.
+Instead, you can make up to four one-off transfers per membership year, which are free when performed online.
+There’s a minimum transfer of 5,000 points, and a maximum of 125,000 points, per transfer.

 Should you use Family Points Pooling or Transfers?